dmitrykudinov/CarND-Advanced-Lane-Lines/README.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

 Note the tree branches in the left-top corner of the image - these change the most after compensating for the camera's optical distortions.
-Looks like this particular camera has mostly radial distortions caused by imperfections of the lense.
+Looks like this particular camera has mostly radial distortions caused by imperfections of the lens.

-The code which does undistort of all the test images is located in the 4th code cell. the `tst_images` from that moment on store all the undistorted test images which will be used in further processing.
+The code, which does undistort of all the test images is located in the 4th code cell. the `tst_images` from that moment on store all the undistorted test images which will be used in further processing.

 #### 2. Color space transformations.
-During my experiemtns I also tried various Degree and Magnitude filters, Light (HLS) channel, etc.
+During my experimetns, I also tried various Degree and Magnitude filters, Light (HLS) channel, etc.

-After a few various experiments combining different parameters, filters, channels, I decided to use SOBEL_X on Red channel, OR-combined with filterred SATURATION channel.
+After a few various experiments combining different parameters, filters, channels, I decided to use SOBEL_X on Red channel, OR-combined with filtered SATURATION channel.

 Here are some examples: